 Everyone is constantly saying they are stuck because of the Covid-19 pandemic.
 Everyone's trips get cancelled, yet I am still traveling.
 So what is my secret?
 Why am I able to still travel the world during the Corona pandemic?
 The answer is simple...

-In August and September 2020 I traveled to Turkey for more than 3 weeks and fell in love with the country more than ever.
+I traveled to Turkey for more than 3 weeks during the global pandemic and fell in love with the country more than ever.
 I rented a car and drove almost 3,500 kilometer going to the most beautiful places to visit in Turkey.
+Curious about my route?
+Check my Ultimate Turkey Itinerary.

 Of course some things have changed compared to a year ago, but nothing really too much to be honest.
 The most positive side of traveling to Turkey during the Corona pandemic was that some of the major Turkey tourist attractions looked almost abandoned.
 I hardly came across any other foreign tourists.